 What are Focal seizures? (previously called Partial seizures)

 Focal seizures begin in one place in the brain, called the seizure focus, and affect only part of the brain.
 Depending on where they start and which parts of the brain they involve, focal seizures may or may not alter consciousness or awareness.
+The location of the seizure activity in the brain will determine what the seizure will look or feel like.

 What are Generalized seizures?